theoromeo/NextPage-Parser/readme.md

 | `np-title`        | String        |

 > ❕ **Note:**<br>
-Nodes only invoke informational properties where the properties immediate parent node is itself.
+Nodes only invoke informational properties where the property's immediate parent node is itself.

-Example defining images with the informational Property `np-img`
+Example of defining images with the informational Property `np-img`
 ```html
 <article
     np-for="fender"